Skip to contents

 The partial dependence plot of the ‘trend’ component.

-A better indication is given by using the model to predict many times with random sampling of meteorological conditions.
+A much better indication is given by using the model to predict many times with random sampling of meteorological conditions.
 This sampling is carried out by the metSim() function.
 Note that in this case there is no need to supply the "trend" component because it is calculated using metSim().

 demet <- metSim(mod_no2,